 - There are only a few states that have more registered motor vehicles than L.A.
 County.

 - At least 7.5 million vehicles go back and forth in Los Angeles.

 - In one year, L.A. drivers reach a little over 92 million miles.

 - There are thousands of miles of poorly maintained roadways in the county.

-- The California Department of Transportation says L.A. contains 527 miles of freeways which 382 of those miles are in need of service and maintenance.
+- The California Department of Transportation says L.A. contains 527 miles of freeways, which 382 of those miles need service and maintenance.

 - In 2014, Los Angeles saw around 46,500 traffic accidents.
 (Source.)

 - In 2015, 52,000 car accidents were reported in LA city.